hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/index.md

 [![](./credentials-2.png)](./credentials-2.png)

-In this section, we can `create` a new "account", delete any already existing accounts or delete an API key (credential) connected to an existing account.
+To **create** a new `account`, just enter the name of the account and then click `Create Account`.
+If you want to delete an account (this includes all API keys associated with it), select the account from the drop down list and click `Delete Account`.
+If you want to delete a  specific API key connected to an existing account, select the account from the list and then select the API credential and then click `Delete Credential`

 [![](./credentials-3.png)](./credentials-3.png)